Sort The Court Strategy.Hub

 Beginner Correction Workflow

-3. Cross-check one anchor field (name or DOB) across all documents
+3. Cross-check one anchor field such as name, date of birth, or passport number across all documents.

 Mastering this loop alone eliminates most early penalties.